 - Be exceptionally gentle when handling your pet.

-- Decrease her physical activity, particularly vigorous exercise, as her pregnancy progresses.
-But 15-20 minutes, twice a day, of the leisurely walk, should keep her in shape for the delivery.
+- Decrease her physical activity, particularly vigorous exercise, as her pregnancy progresses.15 to 20 minutes of leisurely walking twice a day should keep her in shape for the delivery.

-- Provide her with a warm, soft, and clean as well as comfortable resting area.
+- Provide her with a warm, soft, clean and comfortable resting area.

 - Give her sufficient food and water, but don’t overfeed her.
 Scheduled meals are recommended.
 Ask your vet about the type and amount of food and water your Yorkie should have as her pregnancy progresses.

 - Ask your vet about supplements.
-Don’t give your Yorkie supplements unless otherwise recommended!
+Don’t give your Yorkie supplements unless recommended by your vet!

-To summarize, your Yorkie’s pregnancy is a reason to rejoice!
-Yorkies bring so much joy to our daily life because of their playful and affectionate nature.
-Just be sure to be a responsible human to her and her puppies.
+Your Yorkie’s pregnancy is a reason to rejoice!
+Yorkies bring so much joy to our daily life because of their playful and affectionate nature and having more of them in the world is always a great thing.